lpacher/lae/fpga/practicum/9_delay_line/README.md

 <br />

-Review the **timing report** in the console and identify the values for the input/output delay computed by the STA engine. iCompare this value with your fit results.
+Review the **timing report** in the console and identify the values for the input/output delay computed by the STA engine.
+Compare this value with your fit results.
 Exit from Vivado once happy:

 ```
 vivado% exit